TakeUpTech/Mini-projects/README.md

 - Download images from links of web pages found from a main web page.

 However, as each web site is coded differently, it is very difficult to find a universal pattern, that's why the program works according to very specific patterns.
 The user will have to add a new function dealing with a new pattern if it comes from a web site whose pattern has not been processed.

-## ContactManager:
-> Need: Helping someone with an assignment.

-The script allows to deal with list, file writing and reading and also function and parameter creation: it's like a recap course.

-The first function have for objective to search a contact in a .csv file by last name or first name.
-Then, it displays contact information such as first name, last name and telephone number (but other information can be added thanks to dynamic list).
-If it doesn't find the contact (doesn't exist), so it displays a warning message.
-A second function allows the user to add a new contact in the .csv file.

 ## Note:
 All codes are available in this repository and are commented in detail.